Context Engineering for AI Agents in Open-Source Software: Results

 \subsection{Adoption (RQ1)}

-Only 466 (5\%) of the repositories that we scanned had already adopted at least one of the formats that we considered.
-However, we focused only on four commercial tools, although other commercial or open-source alternatives such as \emph{Cline} and \emph{OpenCode} exist.
+Only 466 (5\%) of the repositories that we scanned had already adopted at least one of the formats we considered, reflecting that we are still in an early stage of adoption.
+One limitation is our focus on four selected tools.
 We consider extending the analysis to cover more tools (and more repositories) an important direction for our future work.
-It will also be interesting to study trends over time, e.g., whether projects actually converge toward one file format or whether the tool-specific formats will persist.
+It will also be interesting to study trends over time, e.g., whether projects converge toward one file format or whether tool-specific formats persist.

 The distribution of languages was roughly aligned with the languages' general representation in our sample, although Go was slightly overrepresented.
-We found AI configuration files in 135 repositories with TypeScript as main language, 58 Go, 58 Python, 56 C\#, 36 Java, 34 JavaScript, 32 C++, 29 Rust, 19 PHP, and 9 C. The Copilot instruction files were on average the longest ($M=310$ lines, $SD=127$ lines), followed by \texttt{CLAUDE.md} files ($M=287$, $SD=112$). \texttt{AGENTS.md} files had the highest variation ($M=142$, $SD=231$). \texttt{GEMINI.md} files were the shortest ($M=106$, $SD=65$).
-We noticed that certain files types were more prevalent in certain programming languages.
+We found AI context files in 135 repositories with TypeScript as main language, 58 Go, 58 Python, 56 C\#, 36 Java, 34 JavaScript, 32 C++, 29 Rust, 19 PHP, and 9 C. Certain file types were more prevalent in certain programming languages.
 C\#, for example, had a strong focus on \emph{Copilot}, while \emph{Claude Code} was very popular for TypeScript.
-We also looked at which files most commonly co-occured, finding that \texttt{AGENTS.md} and \texttt{CLAUDE.md} was the most common pair (in 25 repositories).
+We also investigated which files most commonly co-occurred, finding that (\texttt{AGENTS.md}, \texttt{CLAUDE.md}) was the most common pair (25 repositories).